Frequently Asked Questions

 Where does your funding come from?

-Our organization is funded by individuals and private foundations throughout the United States, Israel, and Palestine, as well as by a 2015 grant from the United States Agency for International Development.
-Our annual budget is $725,000.
+Our organization is funded by individuals and private foundations throughout the United States, Israel, and Palestine.
+In 2015, we received a $100,000 grant from the United States Agency for International Development.
+Our 2017 budget is $750,000.

 What are the families required to pay?

-The costs for each camper are approximately $6,000.
-Families are asked to pay $800 plus a modest fee for two years of follow-up training; a few full scholarships are awarded.
-In Palestine/Israel, each young woman pays a modest amount to attend gatherings and trainings.
+The cost for each camper is approximately $6,000.
+Families are asked to pay $700 plus a modest fee for two years of follow-up training; a few full scholarships are awarded.